MacArthur Bridge Rehabilitation

 Alternate Construction Staging Accelerates Bridge Opening to Holiday Travelers

 Built in 1923, the Douglas A. MacArthur Bridge that links the City of Detroit to Belle Isle is a unique concrete cantilever design.
 When the State of Michigan leased Belle Isle from Detroit, it became responsible for the bridge’s infrastructure maintenance.
 Due to the bridge’s size, complexity and importance, the Michigan Department of Transportation (MDOT) collaborated with OHM Advisors to develop an infrastructure construction project schedule to preserve the structure’s condition.

-OHM Advisors provided important construction engineering services throughout the project, which focused on repairs to the concrete bridge deck and sidewalk surfaces, expansion joint replacement, approach pavement replacement, and deck and sidewalk epoxy overlay application to protect the concrete’s integrity.
-Our team also oversaw paving improvements at the Detroit Boat Clubhouse, which included parking lot drainage enhancements, HMA repaving and striping.
+Our team provided important construction engineering services throughout the project, which focused on repairs to the concrete bridge deck and sidewalk surfaces, expansion joint replacement, approach pavement replacement, and deck and sidewalk epoxy overlay application to protect the concrete’s integrity.
+We also oversaw paving improvements at the Detroit Boat Clubhouse, which included parking lot drainage enhancements, HMA repaving and striping.

 Project Highlights: bridge, DOT, construction engineering, construction staking, material testing, project engineering, office technician, MDOT policies & procedures